base-link/base/book/link-text.md

 ## Types

-All of the TypeScript types below, which have a `form`, are part of the Link Tree, the AST for Link Text.
+All of the TypeScript types below, which have a `form`, are part of the Link Tree, the AST for LinkText.
 This is the exact structure of the AST.

 ```ts
 export type LinkFold = {